romot-co/matomeru/README.md

 - **Generate Markdown documentation** for your directory structures and file contents
 - **NEW: YAML Output**: Choose between Markdown and YAML for your output format via the `matomeru.outputFormat` setting.
+- **Dependency Analysis & Visualization**: Scans import/dependency statements (for TypeScript/JavaScript, Python, Go) and generates a Mermaid flowchart in the Markdown output to visualize relationships when `matomeru.includeDependencies` is enabled.
 - **Automatically format and organize**:
   - Directory tree structure
   - Markdown-compatible output